Cabling Infrastructure for your business

-Good cabling infrastucture for your business is vital to overall productivity and speed of communications.
+Good cabling infrastructure for your business is vital to overall productivity and speed of communications.
 Technology is constantly changing and getting faster, with new devices and regular upgrades taking place all the time.
-In this post we’ll look at the difference in speed and bandwidth between different versions of cable options.
+In this post, we'll look at the difference in speed and bandwidth between different versions of cable options.

 If you are wondering if it really makes a difference which cables you use, the answer is yes it does.
 While they are all backwards compatible there is improved performance with the higher category cables.
-Making sure that your cabling infrastructure is able to handle the latest technology and maintain fast transmission speeds in addition to ensuring it is as future proof as possible, will benefit your business overall.
+Making sure that your cabling infrastructure can handle the latest technology as well as maintain fast transmission speeds in addition to ensuring it is as future-proof as possible, will benefit your business overall.
 Whether you are switching to VoIP or installing new servers, the quality of your cabling will determine the efficiency of all your systems and devices.

 Cat5e, Cat6 or Cat7 for my business?

-Although this does depend on each clients individual situation.
-If you are a small team with limited device and communications need then Cat5e may be all that is required, however if you are moving offices or upgrading servers and hardware selecting a Cat6 or higher is the way forward.
+Although this does depend on each client's individual situation.
+If you are a small team with limited device and communications needs then Cat5e may be all that is required, however, if you are moving offices or upgrading servers and hardware selecting a Cat6 or higher is the way forward.

-For offices using VoIP phone system, WIFI or other new applications it is recommended to install at a minimum category 6 cable.
+For offices using VoIP phone systems, WIFI or other new applications it is recommended to install at a minimum category 6 cable.
 Cat6 cables give you performance speeds up to 250MHz where Cat5e cables only provide up to 100 MHz.
-Generally Cat6 and higher rated cabling is recommended because it can handle the power required better than Cat5e cabling.
+Generally, Cat6 and higher rated cabling is recommended because it can handle the power required better than Cat5e cabling.

-Yes Cat6 cables are slightly more expensive than Cat5e cables however the perfomance and futureproofing benefits will justify the initial costs.
+Yes, Cat6 cables are slightly more expensive than Cat5e cables however the performance and future-proofing benefits will justify the initial costs.

 Benefits of Cat6 Cabling